A Vets Guide to Pet Health and Wellness

 Welcome to ‘The Vet’s Corner’.
-Here, our Chief Veterinary Officer, Dr. Ernie Ward will cover topics ranging from pet parenting, pet health and wellness, current events in pet news and stories from his time running a group of veterinary clinics.
-Aside from being Chief Veterinary Officer, Dr. Ward is also the founder of the Association of Pet Obesity Prevention (APOP).
+Here, we ask vets to talk about topics ranging from pet parenting, pet health and wellness, current events in pet news and stories from their time working as veterinarians.

 Happy New Year, fellow animal advocates and pet parents!
 Each New Year we’re inundated with lists of resolutions to try, things to buy, and tips to become healthier and happier in the upcoming year.
 Many of us read these lists, make promises to ourselves, and then promptly forget it ever happened by February.
 While many (or most) of us set at least one goal for our own health, we often don’t include our pets.
 As you embark on your own wellness journey, here are some steps to take to help your pet live its best life.

 The first thing every pet parent needs to do is take an honest look at their pet’s current health and lifestyle.
 I know this can be intimidating, but in order to improve our pet’s health, we need to know where we need to begin.

 Body Condition Score – Is my pet overweight?

 “Is my pet overweight?”
 This is the most important question you must ask your veterinarian – and one your veterinarian may not be eager to answer.
 Believe it or not, many veterinarians are simply afraid to tell you if your pet is overweight or has obesity issues.
 This is primarily due to the fact your veterinarian doesn’t want to inadvertently offend you.
 Weight issues are tricky and loaded with perceived judgment, strong emotions, and social stigmas.
 All of this leads to many veterinary professionals simply choosing to ignore obesity to avoid potential confrontation.
 That’s not good enough for our pets.